-Why We Picked It: This is one of the best because of that giant signup bonus you may have read about.
-Cardholders can earn 100,000 points (the equivalent of $1,500 if you redeem through Chase’s Ultimate Rewards travel portal) if they spend $4,000 in the first three months of opening an account.
+Why We Picked It: This is one of the best because of the signup bonus.
+Cardholders can earn 50,000 points (the equivalent of $750 if you redeem through Chase’s Ultimate Rewards travel portal) if they spend $4,000 in the first three months of opening an account.

-Rewards Details: Cardholders earn three times the points on travel and dining purchases, and 1x the points everywhere else.
+Rewards Details: Cardholders earn three points per dollar on travel and dining purchases, and one point per dollar everywhere else.
 Points are worth 1.5 cents apiece when you redeem them through Ultimate Rewards.
 The card also comes with a $300 annual travel credit, airport lounge access, no foreign transaction fees and Visa Concierge benefits.

 Annual Fee: $450

 Alternative: Signup bonus aside, a $450 annual fee can be a big pill to swallow.
 And if you don’t spend or travel enough, it really might not be worth it.
-Less frequent fliers can consider Chase Sapphire Preferred, another Visa-backed card that offers lower but still lucrative rewards — two times the points back on travel and dining purchases, 50,000 points (the equivalent of $625) when you spend $4,000 within your first three months as an account holder, and a $200 airline credit in exchange for a $95 annual fee, waived the first year.
+Less frequent fliers can consider the Chase Sapphire Preferred, another Visa-backed card that offers lower but still lucrative rewards — two points per dollar back on travel and dining purchases and 50,000 points (the equivalent of $625) when you spend $4,000 within your first three months as an account holder in exchange for a $95 annual fee, waived the first year.